src-its/ca-web/content/git_about.md

 In other words, version control is a mean of recording incremental changes so that each iteration of a file can be accessed and restored, as neccessary.[^mcwilliams][^git_about-vcs]

-## How is Git different from other Version Controls?
+## How is Git different from other Version Control Systems?

-There are many 'version control systems' available; Git is just one.
+There are many version control systems available; Git is just one.

 Git is a so-called distributed version control system, meaning that it allows a user to push and pull changes to another user's machine.
 No copy of a file or project directory is any better or 'greater' than any other;  all contributers are working on identical copies.[^mcwilliams]

 Git is constantly keeping snapshots of all changes, instead of complete new file versions.
 So if a small change is made to a file, Git implements the change and leaves the rest of the content unchanged.
 It references the unchanged content from the previous version, instead of saving the new version as a separate new file.
-This makes Git lightweight and efficient because it does not use a lot of space when changing the files.[^git_about-vcs][^git_basics]
+This makes Git lightweight and efficient because it does not use a lot of space when changing the files.[^git_about-vcs] [^git_basics]

 <!--